Byron-Farrell/cpp-algorithms/QuickSort/README.md

 `3 < 4 = true`

 *Swap current index with pivot.
-Since pivot is zero we do nothing*
+Since the pivot is zero we do nothing*

 ---